EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

 1. When a student clicks "Enrol Now", the class is added to the cart
 2. The cart item includes both courseId and classId
-3. When the student completes checkout, they are enrolled in the specific class
+3. When the student completes checkout, they are enroled in the specific class
 4. The system updates available slots and waitlist status accordingly

 ## Usage Examples